 Formal Title: Part 2 of the Water Quality Control Plan for Inland Surface Waters, Enclosed Bays, and Estuaries of California—Tribal and Subsistence Fishing Beneficial Uses and Mercury Provisions.

-Description: Adopted by State Water Board on May 2, 2017, the Mercury Amendments provide a consistent regulatory approach throughout the state by setting mercury limits to protect the beneficial uses associated with the consumption of fish by both people and wildlife.
-Additionally, the State Water Board established three new beneficial use definitions for use the State and Regional Water Boards in designating Tribal Traditional Culture (CUL), Tribal Subsistence Fishing (T-SUB), and Subsistence Fishing (SUB) beneficial uses to inland surface waters, enclosed bays, or estuaries in the state.
+Description: Adopted by State Water Board on May 2, 2017, the Mercury Amendments provide a consistent regulatory approach throughout the state by setting mercury water quality objectives to protect the beneficial uses associated with the consumption of fish by both people and wildlife.
+Additionally, the State Water Board established three new beneficial use definitions for use by the State and Regional Water Boards in designating Tribal Traditional Culture (CUL), Tribal Subsistence Fishing (T-SUB), and Subsistence Fishing (SUB) beneficial uses to inland surface waters, enclosed bays, or estuaries in the state.
 The State Water Board approved one new narrative and four new numeric mercury objectives to apply to those inland surface waters, enclosed bays, and estuaries of the state that have any of the following beneficial use definitions: COMM, CUL, T-SUB, WILD, MAR, RARE, WARM, COLD, EST, or SAL, with the exception of waterbodies or waterbody segments with site-specific mercury objectives.

 Related Impacts: The Mercury Amendments could demand a higher level of wastewater treatment from wastewater and industrial dischargers.
-The Mercury Amendments, in combination with other projects could prompt additional upgrades to wastewater and industrial facilities
+The Mercury Amendments, in combination with other projects, could prompt additional upgrades to wastewater and industrial facilities

 Bacteria Amendments